Shathe/SemiSeg-Contrastive/README.md

     "lr_schedule_power": 0.9, # Power value for the Poly scheduler.
 Options: any float "pretraining": "COCO", # Pretraining to use.
 Options: {"COCO", "imagenet"}
     "weight_decay": 5e-4, # Weight decay.
 Options: any float
-    "use_teacher": true, # Whether to use the teacher network to generate pseudolabels.
+    "use_teacher_train": true, # Whether to use the teacher network to generate pseudolabels.
+Use student otherwise.
+Options: boolean.
+    "save_teacher_test": false, # Whether to save the teacher network as the model for testing.
 Use student otherwise.
 Options: boolean.

     "data": {
       "split_id_list": 0, # Data splits to use.
 Options: {0, 1, 2} for pre-computed splits.
 N >2 for random splits